 I asked Katy to think about the worst moment.
 She remembered an instant just before she was hit by the lorry.
 She’d thought she was going to die.
 Just thinking about it brought a rush of feelings through her body.
 She started sweating and her heart started beating fast.
 She then followed my fingers with her eyes, and gradually started to feel less distressed about the memory.

 There are several theories as to how EMDR works.
-One is that the eye movements mimic the movements during REM sleep, and that these are important in processing memories.
-Another is that the eye movements tax our working memory, and that this changes how we relate to the memory of the event.
+One is that the eye movements mimic the movements during REM sleep and that these are important in processing memories.
+Another is that eye movements tax our working memory, and this changes how we relate to the memory of the event.

 It turns out that eye movements aren’t the only way to have this effect, and some EMDR therapists will use alternate hand tapping, buzzers, or even headphones with clicks in alternate ears.